-Discovered in 1967 by Nicholas Flemming, this ancient Greek town is now the oldest underwater “lost city” in the Mediterranean Sea and one of the oldest such cities anywhere on the globe.
+Discovered in 1967 by Nicholas Flemming, this ancient Greek town is now the oldest underwater “lost city” anywhere on the globe.

 The year after Pavlopetri’s discovery, in 1968, archaeologists from the University of Cambridge in the UK visited this extraordinary place to map the entire location and determine the extent of the ancient lost city.